Romans Chapter 3

 God is righteous

-4. May it never be!
-But let God be true though every man is a liar; just as it is *written: “that you might be made righteous in your words, and will prevail when you’re to be judged.”1quotation/allusion to Psalm 51:4
+• 4 May it never be!
+But let God be true though every man is a liar, just as it’s *written: “that you might be made righteous in your words, and will prevail when you’re judged.”fnquotation/allusion to Psalm 51:4

-7. But if the truth of God overflowed for His glory by my lie, why am I also still judged as a sinner?
+• 7 But if the truth of God overflowed for His glory through my lie, why am I also still judged as a sinner?

-8. And why not say: “Let us do evil so good might come”?
+• 8 And why not say: “We should do evil so good might come”?
 Just as we’re blasphemously charged with saying and as some men report us to say, men whose condemnation is just.

 No man is righteous

-2. Just as it is *written: “There is none righteous, not even one.
+• 10 Just as it’s *written: “There is no righteous man, not even one.

-6. whose mouth is full of cursing and bitterness.”7quotation/allusion to Psalm 10:7
+• 14men whose mouth is full of cursing and bitterness.”fnquotation/allusion to Psalm 10:7

-11. Yet we have known that whatever the law says, it speaks to the men under the law so that every mouth might be stopped, and all the world might be brought to trial, being guilty10“might be brought to trial, being guilty” is one word in Greek.
-It refers to bringing someone who is guilty to trial to answer for their crimes.
-It can also refer to the sentence of the condemned. before God.
+• 19 Yet we *know that whatever the law says, it speaks to the men under the law so that every mouth might be stopped, and all the world might become indefensibly liable to convictionfn“indefensibly liable to conviction” is one word in Greek.
+It refers to the legal status of having no valid defense remaining in a courtroom, and thus the accused is liable to an adverse ruling (conviction as guilty) from the judge.
+However, it does not mean that the accused is convicted, merely that he is liable to a conviction. before God.

-12. Therefore, no flesh will be made righteous in His sight by the works of the law, for through the law comes knowledge of sin.
+• 20 Therefore, no flesh will be made righteous in His sightfnquotation/allusion to Psalm 143:2 by the works of the law, for accurate knowledge of sin comes through the law.

 Righteousness from God through Jesus

-1. But now, the righteousness of God has been made known apart from the law, being testified of by the law and the prophets;
+• 21 But now, apart from the law, the righteousness of God has been made known, being testified of by the law and the prophets,

-2. even the righteousness of God through faith in Jesus the Anointed for all the men believing, for there’s no distinction,
+• 22 even the righteousness of God through faith in Jesus the Anointed for all [and on all] the men believing, for there’s no distinction,

 Next: Romans chapter 4